palash25/GSOC-Research/README.md

 - Now the file bears will be passed these proxy objects instead of the file contents.
 We will just be storing the file name and timestamp

+**See the previous file proxy implementation by Udayan:** https://github.com/coala/coala/pull/2784

 #### DirectoryProxy
 - These will also reside in the file-dict (i think it should be called proxy-dict)
 - A DirectoryBear can also be implemented to only work on directories by extracting objects from the proxy-dict.
 The directory